-Typical problem behaviors for physicians attending the Prescribing Controlled Drugs Course include the inappropriate dispensing of medications from the physicians office, prescribing large amounts of narcotics at too frequent intervals, or prescribing to family members, friends, or people with known histories of substance abuse.
-Oftentimes, the records of the physician's prescribing practices are poorly documented or non-existent.
+Typical problem behaviors for healthcare professionals attending the Prescribing Controlled Drugs Course include the inappropriate dispensing of medications from the physicians office, prescribing large amounts of narcotics at too frequent intervals, or prescribing to family members, friends, or people with known histories of substance abuse.
+Oftentimes, the records of the provider's prescribing practices are poorly documented or non-existent.

-This course is not designed for physicians who have an active drug dependence problem themselves.
+This course is not designed for healthcare professionals who have an active drug dependence problem themselves.
 However, some participants may be in recovery and many have had family histories of alcohol and other drug dependence.
-Neither is the course appropriate for physicians accused of illegally selling drugs for profit.
+Neither is the course appropriate for those accused of illegally selling drugs for profit.